The utility for building of AlmaLinux distributions (repos, ISO images).

 Each phase is responsible for generating some artifacts on disk and updating

-object that is threaded through all the phases.
+the compose object that is threaded through all the phases.

 Pungi itself does not actually do that much.
 Most of the actual work is delegated to separate executables.
 Pungi just makes sure that all the commands are invoked in the appropriate order and with correct arguments.
 It also moves the artifacts to correct locations.